 What is their home address?

-Circumstances beyond a child's age and Berkeley residential address have no bearing on the child's eligibility to receive books.
+Circumstances beyond a child's age and Berkeley residential address have no bearing on eligibility to receive books through our IL Program.

 Putting a good book directly into a child's hands still gives me a sweet thrill.
 Now I get a similar thrill doing data entry as I input names, birthdates, and addresses into Imagination Library's Book Ordering System.
 Who knew data entry could be so uplifting?